Patras: Modern era

 Patras developed quickly into the second-largest urban centre in late-19th-century Greece.
 The city benefited from its role as the main export port for the agricultural produce of the Peloponnese.

 In the early 20th century, Patras developed fast and became the first Greek city to introduce public streetlights and electrified tramways.
-The war effort necessitated by the First World War hampered the city's development and also created uncontrollable urban sprawl after the influx of displaced persons from Asia Minor after the 1922 population exchange between Greece and Turkey.
 In the Second World War, the city was a major target of Italian air raids.
 In the Axis occupation period, a German military command was established and German and Italian troops stationed in the city.
 After the liberation in 1944, the city recovered, but in later years was increasingly overshadowed by the urban pole of Athens.
 Since 2014, the city's mayor is Kostas Peletidis.

 Urban landscape

 The city is divided into the upper and the lower section, connected with roads and broad stairs.
 The upper section (Ano Poli) is the older and the more picturesque; however, the lower section (Kato Poli) is laid out according to the 1858 city plan, featuring a variety of squares.
 The most notable of these are the Psila Alonia and the Georgiou I Square.
 A number of notable neoclassical buildings are to be found, including the Apollon Theatre in Georgiou I Square, the City Hall, the headquarters of the Local Trade Association and the Court of Justice.
 A replica of Patras Lighthouse, the city's emblematic old lighthouse – which was at the dock of Ayios Nikolaos – rises at the end of Trion Navarchon street, near the temple of Saint Andreas.

-In general, much of Patras' coastline is framed by roads and avenues running alongside; these include Dymaion Coast to the south and Iroon Polytechneiou Street to the north.
+In general, much of Patras's coastline is framed by roads and avenues running alongside; these include Dymaion Coast to the south and Iroon Polytechneiou Street to the north.

 Main sights

-Patras and its region is home to various Ancient Greek, Roman and Byzantine Monuments, including the Roman Odeon, the Fortress of Rio and the Fortress (castle) of Patras.
+Patras and its region is home to various Ancient Greek, Roman and Byzantine Monuments, including the Roman Odeon of Patras, the Fortress of Rio and the Fortress (castle) of Patras.
 More specifically, the main sights of the city are: